cabforum/netsec/docs/NSR.md

 ###### 1.1.1.2

-Network segmentation MUST be designed and implemented in a manner that:
+Network segmentation SHOULD be designed and implemented in a manner that:

    1. minimizes attack surfaces;
    2. limits lateral movement within networks;
    3. restricts traffic flow between different network segments; and
-   4. protects all components of the CA Infrastructure from unauthorized access.
+   4. protects all CA Infrastructure components from unauthorized access.

 #### 1.2 CA Infrastructure Security